OoTRandomizer/rtgg-randobot/COMMANDS.md

 To prevent spam or misuse, it is also recommended that the **"Allow non-entrant chat"** race setting is disabled when conducting a race using FPA.

+## !password

+Usable by: **varies**

+Enable or disable the password functionality.
+By default, this is disabled, but it can be toggled on by a race monitor or moderator with `!password on`.
+It can be toggled off again with `!password off`.

+When enabled, the seed is generated with a random 5 digit password consisting of ocarina notes.
+This password is required to be start a file in the generated seed.

+Once this setting is enabled, Randobot will publish the password at the start of the race countdown next to the seed hash in the race room information.

 ## !s7

 Usable by: **race monitor/room opener**